Let's talk about software development prioritization as well as the development cycle.

 - Risk of over-engineering.

-- Testing of high-level features relies on assumption rather than the actual behavior of low-level components.
+- Testing of high-level features relies on the assumption rather than the actual behavior of low-level components.

 - Debugging of high-level feature is hard because the system is more complex.